cables-gl/cables_docs/md/faq/demomaking/demomaking.md

-# How to make demos with cables.gl
+# How to make demoscene demos with cables.gl

 - A youtube video: https://www.youtube.com/watch?v=v4rYqHuT-0E&t=5972s

+- plase tag your demo with "demoscene" !

 ## Demo Templates